 This room is certainly far from being done, but it really does feel more personal with some of our favorite stuff on the wall.
 Everything from wedding photostrips to the lot drawing of our first house and a map we brought back from Hawaii last year made the cut.
 Although I wouldn’t be surprised if we update a few of the frames down the road just for fun.

+We were most glad to finally hang our pin map in a place of honor (we briefly hung it in the foyer but this art looks better in there).
 And Sherry’s giddy that she got not one, but two faux white taxidermy items up there.
 Hopefully the deer that congregate out back aren’t offended.

 So that’s the story of two screws, two anchors, thirteen nails, and twenty nine holes in the wall.
 Any one else put some holes in their walls recently?
 Hopefully fewer unintentional ones than us…